 While most traditional applications store log information in a file, the Twelve-Factor app directs it, instead, to stdout as a stream of events; it's the execution environment that's responsible for collecting those events.
 That might be as simple as redirecting stdout to a file, but in most cases it involves using a log router such as Fluentd and saving the logs to Hadoop or a service such as Splunk.

-In Kubernetes, you have at least two choices for automatic logging capture: Stackdriver Logging if you’re using Google Cloud, and Elasticsearch if you’re not.
+In building a 12 factor app using Kubernetes, you have at least two choices for logging capture automation: Stackdriver Logging if you're using Google Cloud, and Elasticsearch if you're not.
 You can find more information on setting Kubernetes logging destinations here.

 This principle involves separating admin tasks such as migrating a database or inspecting records from the rest of the application.
 Even though they're separate, however, they must still be run in the same environment and against the same base code and configuration as the application, and their code must be shipped alongside the application to prevent drift.